BrotherFatcake/notes/MongoDB/Mongoose.md

 //then dataName => respond status 201 and json dataName send through cleanUp
-    //where data name (ex. student or 'post') is the object being returned
+    //where data name (ex. student or post or data) is the object being returned

 //ERROR CATCHER
     //catch err =>

     //log error err to console

     //respond status 500 with json message stating error ocurred

 //PUT

 //call router or app put from '/:id' with args request response =>

     //IF NOT request params id AND request body id AND request params id strict equal request body id

         //create const for error message stating request params id AND request body id must match

         //log the error to console with arg errMessage

             //return response status 400 and send errMessage

     //create const of empty object for fields to update

     //create const array of fields that are allowed to be updated

     //for each canUpdate with arg dataArg =>

         //if dataArg is in request body

-//assign the request body[dataArg] to makeUpdate[dataArg] object
+            //assign the request body[dataArg] to toUpdate[dataArg] object

         //modelName call findByAndUpdate with args request params id and object with $set/val pair where val is makeUpdate

-//then dataName => respond with json message naming id has been updated, status 204, and end
+        //then dataName => respond with json message naming request body id has been updated, status 204, and end with no args
-    //where data name (ex. student or 'post') is the object being returned
+            //where data name (ex. student or post or data) is the object being returned

 //ERROR CATCHER
 //catch err =>

     //log error err to console

     //respond status 500 with json message stating error ocurred

 //DELETE

 //call router or app delete from '/:id' with args request response =>

     //modelName findByIdAndRemove with arg request params id

-//then dataName => respond with json message naming id has been removed, status 204, and end
+    //then dataName => respond with json message naming request params id has been removed, status 204, and end with no args
-    //where data name (ex. student or 'post') is the object being returned
+        //where data name (ex. student or post or data) is the object being returned

 //ERROR CATCHER
     //catch err =>

     //log error err to console

     //respond status 500 with json message stating error ocurred
 ~~~